 NNN investment properties can be great long-term investments, but as with all investments, there are potential risks that are important to be aware of before you invest.

-• These type of NNN lease agreements are usually occupied by single tenants who require the property to meet specific requirements for their business.
+• These types of NNN lease agreements are usually occupied by single tenants who require the property to meet specific requirements for their business.
 Grocery stores and coffee shops will have specialized interiors that may require a lot of upfront cost to renovate should you have to re-lease the property.

 • If the tenant does not renew the lease, you risk 100% vacancy for an undefined period of time.
 With only one tenant, the rent goes to zero and the owner becomes totally responsible for the taxes, insurance, and maintenance until the space can be filled.

-The best ways to minimize or prepare for this risk is to make sure you understand that it exists.
+The best way to minimize or prepare for this risk is to make sure you understand that it exists.
 If an investor does their homework and looks at the location of the NNN investment property, the long-term lease of most NNN leases and other factors, the risks may not be a concern.